HomerReid/meep_adjoint/docs/tutorial/index.rst

 :doc:`worked examples </example_gallery/index>` and modify as appropriate for your problem.

+The :ref:`next section <constructor_quick_reference>`
-The next section offers a quick survey of the most important constructor arguments (again deferring the exhaustive documentation to the :doc:`API reference </API/HighLevel>`), and

-To this end, the :ref:`following section <router_py_walkthrough>` provides an annotated walkthrough of the initialization code in :mod:`router.py`; for now, here's some quick-reference documentation describing the primary constructor input parameters.
+offers a quick list of the most important constructor arguments (again deferring the exhaustive documentation to the :doc:`API reference </API/HighLevel>`), and the :ref:`following section <router_py_walkthrough>` illustrates their use in practice via an annotated walkthrough of the :mod:`router.py` initialization code.

+.. _constructor_quick_reference:

 ----------------------------------------------------------------------
 :class:`OptimizationProblem` constructor arguments: quick reference
 ----------------------------------------------------------------------
-Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>` may be grouped into three categories:
+Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>` may be grouped into three categories (click the title headers below to expand/collapse content):

 .. **********************************************************************